pongasoft/re-mock/docs/Documentation.md

 ```

 ### How to test sockets?
-In general, for each additional socket not handled by the given tester, you can add a `MockDevice` to test it:
+In general, for each additional socket not handled by the given tester, a `MockDevice` can be added to test it:

 #### Testing a Stereo Audio Input socket

-You can use a `MAUSrc` mock device which is a source of stereo audio value (set `fBuffer` to the value you want to be made available to your audio input prior to calling `nextBatch`).
+Use a `MAUSrc` mock device which is a source of stereo audio value (set `fBuffer` to the value to be made available to the audio input prior to calling `nextBatch`).

 Example:
 ```cpp